 “Neither give place to the devil” Ephesians 4:27 (KJV)

-Don’t just look for when the water is getting high!
-Watch for the first sign of a drop and then give that “drop”, that problem, that offense, that weak moment, over to God so He can help you shut it down.
+Don’t just pay attention when the water is getting high!
+Watch for the first sign of a drop, those initial spiritual attacks, and then give that “drop”, that problem, that offense, that weak moment, over to God so He can help you shut it down.
 Then you will never have to worry about an overflow.